ZERO20/django_graphql/README.md

 ![Query](docs/img/1.png)

+You can found another examples actions in [actions.md](docs/actions.md)

 ## Summary
 As you can see, GraphQL is very powerful and integrating Django models allows you to get started with a working server quickly.